ASAP-MAC/PayamiH/README.md

 I apply CLR to data at the **Q1** stage.
 However, Q2 and Q3 further subset data, which could prove problematic? we should discuss.

+Additionally I have branched RelAbund as well, to keep the main branch as clean as possible

 # 01-27-2025

 After multiple iterations, we are now going for the following 3 research questions: